UX Design & Product Case Studies

 Since the modal was a relatively simple part of our application, the design of it followed other modal patterns in our product and didn’t require major UI design work.
 Where most of the product design work was focused, was thinking through how to categorize the open ended responses we would get from the question we were asking.
 We wanted the question to allow for a wide range of responses so we could capture the sentiment of the user in a particular moment.
 We weren’t trying to capture a net promoter score, we were trying to gauge how the user felt in the moment and give the user an opportunity to share ideas they might have on how to improve the product.
 We decided the best way to categorize the open ended responses was to allow the modal to appear in the product and collect several hundred responses.
 The modal appeared once the user entered the feedback panel of our product after a certain number of times.
 We didn’t want the modal to appear too many times so it annoyed the user but we also didn’t want it to appear too few times so that we would miss out on how the user felt about the product at a particular time.

-We would adjust the cadence as we started getting feedback and we eventually landed on a particular cadence that seemed to give us the quantity of data we were wanting but not be too annoying to the user.
+We adjusted the cadence as we started getting feedback, and we eventually landed on a cadence that seemed to give us the quantity of data we wanted without being too annoying to the user.
 Initially I would manually categorize the data but we eventually had enough topics that we could instruct an AI assistant in Airtable to look for the topics for us.
 Topics that came up that didn’t fit what we already had were not labeled by the AI and gave us a chance to review them and either manually assign a category or create a new category.
 We also spot checked the AI’s categorization just to make sure it was categorizing the responses correctly.
 We had to adjust the prompt we gave the AI a few times to get it to function as we wanted but eventually it was categorizing the open responses in a fairly accurate manner.
 The data gathered in Airtable was also fed to Sigma, a visualization tool, which allowed us to see through a series of charts the percentage of users whose responses fell into a specific category.
 The categories with the highest percentage and the lowest number of stars were the ones we mostly focused on to determine which areas of the application needed the product team’s attention.
 We also fed this data to a Slack channel which would alert us when a new open ended response was given in the application.
 This channel also captured the Fullstory link so in the moment the response came in, we could immediately replay the user journey and experience that had been captured by Fullstory.
 This would allow us to immediately see what the user was struggling with and therefore allow us to create JIRA tickets in a timely manner to fix the problem if we determined the problem was something we could fix quickly.

 What was the outcome of the project?